Solenoids

 Depending on the type of motion cycle, a distinction is made between single, double and reverse acting solenoids.

 Single acting solenoids are electromagnets in which the movement from the initial position to the end position is effected by electromagnetic force.
-An external force is required to return the solenoid to its initial position, e.g. spring force, weight force, etc.
+An external force is required in order to return the solenoid to its initial position, e.g. spring force, weight force, etc.

 Solenoids that perform a rotary motion are called rotary solenoids.